PystachIO: Efficient Distributed GPU Query Processing with PyTorch over Fast Networks & Fast Storage: Distributed Execution With TCRs

 \paragraph{(1) Low Utilization of Available Network Bandwidth.} Because the networking backends of TCRs are designed to balance resource usage and performance (e.g., NCCL launches only a limited number of GPU thread blocks by default), parameter tuning is required to approach the bandwidth limits of high-speed networks.
 In our NCCL-based setup, we tune both the per-message size (512~KiB) and the number of GPU-executed blocks (32 NCCL channels).
 This tuning enables us to achieve near-peak network utilization, as observed in the \emph{AllToAll} results in \Cref{fig:basic_net_and_storage}.

 \paragraph{(2) Runtime Memory Allocation in PyTorch.} PyTorch allocates memory dynamically by default.
 While this behavior is well-suited for compute-bound AI training, database operators are often less compute-intensive and therefore more sensitive to memory allocation overhead.
-Our profiling shows that runtime memory allocation introduces noticeable stalls before kernel execution and significantly contributes to the overhead of compute phases such as partitioning and hash table build/probe.
-Although PyTorch supports using pre-allocated buffers for many tensor operations, this requires buffer sizes to be known in advance, which is rarely the case in database workloads (e.g., selection and partitioning produce data-dependent result sizes).
-Thus, dynamically sized, data-dependent tensors must be allocated.
-To address this requirement while reducing the allocation overhead, we configure PyTorch to use the RAPIDS Memory Manager (RMM) allocator~\cite{rmm}.
+Thus, we enable allocating dynamically sized, data-dependent tensors by configuring PyTorch to use the RAPIDS Memory Manager (RMM) allocator~\cite{rmm}.
 RMM allocates a large block of device memory once and then serves smaller allocations from that pool with low overhead.

 \paragraph{Performance Impact of Low-Level Optimizations.} The low-level optimizations, tuning network parameters, and improving memory allocation can be applied without modifying the join algorithm itself, as shown in \Cref{fig:naive_vs_overlap_figure} \circled{2}.
 They already reduce the runtime of the naive blocking join by 1.5--2$\times$, as indicated by \emph{+Mem+Net} (blue) in \Cref{fig:shuffle_scalability2}.
 Because they require no algorithmic changes, they are an effective first step in optimizing distributed joins.